UK Bank Holidays - Season

 Despite the variations in its observance, Midsummer in the British Isles serves as a potent reminder of the cycles of nature and the interconnectedness of life.
 Whether through dancing around a maypole, participating in traditional games, or simply pausing to appreciate the beauty of a Midsummer's evening, the festival invites one to bask in the fullness of the season.
 It's a moment to celebrate abundance, to reflect on the year's growth, and to look forward to the harvest yet to come.

-Mabon, celebrated around the time of the Autumn Equinox, typically between September 21st and 24th, marks a period of balance and reflection.
+Mabon, marks a period of balance and reflection.
 As day and night stand in equal measure, the festival ushers in the waning part of the year, when the earth prepares to withdraw and conserve its energies.
 While Mabon is a relatively modern name, often used in Wiccan and neopagan traditions, the observance of the autumnal equinox has ancient roots in the British Isles, encompassing both Celtic and Anglo-Saxon customs.

 In the United Kingdom, Mabon is often seen as a time to give thanks for the summer's bounty and to prepare for the darker months ahead.
 It serves as a spiritual counterpart to the agricultural harvest festivals that are traditionally held during this season.
 Common practices include the gathering and preservation of fruits and vegetables, as well as the adornment of altars and homes with seasonal elements like leaves, acorns, and gourds.